bmhaynie/high-branch/_beer/sour-tree.md

 alt:
 availability: Keg
 bitterness:
-description: Durty Bull collaboration.
-It is a refreshingly tart Saison with tamarind added.
+description: Our collab with Durty Bull Brewing Company (Durham, NC).
+Sour Tree is a refreshingly tart Saison with tamarind added.
 gravity:
 hops:
 ibu: N/A